yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/CONCLUSION.md

 [Building LangGraph workflow using SDK...]
 [Executing LangGraph workflow...]

-[Detected Scenario: multi_intent]
+[Detected Scenario: unknown]
-[Detected Intents: update_email, show_ticket_history]
+[Detected Intents: update_email, view_ticket_history]

 --- AGENT-TO-AGENT COMMUNICATION LOGS ---
-  [Router -> Router] Parsed query.
-Scenario=multi_intent, intents=['update_email', 'show_ticket_history'], customer_id=None, new_email=new.email@example.com, urgency=normal
+  [Router -> Router] Parsed query. intents=['update_email', 'view_ticket_history'], customer_id=None, new_email=new.email@example.com, urgency=normal
+  [Router -> data_agent] Routing decision: No customer_id or customer data available.
+To update the email and fetch ticket history, we must identify the customer and retrieve their ticket history using the data_agent.
   [SupportAgent -> Router] Generated support response.
-Scenario=multi_intent, intents=['update_email', 'show_ticket_history']
+Scenario=coordinated, intents=['update_email', 'view_ticket_history']

 --- FINAL RESPONSE ---
-Hello,

-I’ve updated your account email to new.email@example.com.
-You’ll start receiving notifications at that address.
-If you’d like this to be the contact for billing as well, just say the word.

-About your ticket history: I can pull up your recent tickets and display them here.
-Would you like me to fetch the latest 10 tickets for you and show them in this chat?
-If you prefer a different range, or if you’d rather have the history emailed to your new address, tell me how you’d like to proceed.
+Hi there!
+I can help with updating your email to new.email@example.com and pulling up your ticket history.

+To proceed, I’ll need to verify your account.
+Could you please confirm or provide:
+- Your full name as it appears on the account
+- The current email on file (if you know it)
+- Your Customer ID (if you have it)
+- Confirm the new email address: new.email@example.com

+What happens next after verification:
+- I will update your email to the new address and send a verification to new.email@example.com (if required by our system).
+- I will then retrieve your ticket history and present it clearly, including:
+  - Ticket ID
+  - Customer ID / Name
+  - Status
+  - Priority
+  - Issue description

+If you prefer, you can share just what you’re comfortable with, and I’ll guide you through the rest.

 ================================================================================